 The controller that subscribes for Events messages receives Signal messages that convey only Notification elements containing information about the event.
-The event type and values of these messages may then be provided by the Type and Value attributes of the Notification element, as described in section 3.9.1.2 Notification.
-Possible event types and values are given in Appendix I.
+The event type and values of these messages may then be provided by specifying a Type attribute and an abstract NotificationDetails element in the Notification element, as described in section 3.9.1.2 Notification.
+Possible NotificationDetails elements are defined in Appendix J Notification Details.